Shuyib/tool_calling_api/README.md

 ## File structure
 .
+├── Dockerfile - template to run the project in one shot.
+├── app.py - the function_call.py using gradio as the User Interface.
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.
 └── utils - This directory contains the utility files for the project.
     ├── __init__.py - This file initializes the utils directory as a package.
     ├── function_call.py - This file contains the code to call a function using LLMs.
     └── send_airtime.py - This file contains the code to send airtime to a phone number.
-    └── app.py - This is the gradio application of the function_call.py.
-Has a friendlier UserInterface.

 ## Installation
 The project uses python 3.12.
 To install the project, follow the steps below: